Moldavite: Properties, Facts and Photos

 What is Moldavite?

-Moldavite is a natural glass formed following a meteorite shower in the Moldau Valley (now Czech Republic).
+Moldavite is a natural glass formed following a meteorite impact in the Moldau Valley (now the Czech Republic).
 The event is believed to have taken place approximately 14.8 million years ago.

 Sometimes incorrectly spelt moldovite, this translucent dark green substance is relatively rare.